Pro-Palestinian protests sweep US college campuses following mass arrests at Columbia

 ''We're out here to demonstrate that we reserve the right to protest.
 It's an essential part of living on a college campus,'' Iyengar said.

-On Sunday, Elie Buechler, a rabbi for the Orthodox Union's Jewish Learning Initiative at Columbia, sent a WhatsApp message to nearly 300 Jewish students recommending they go home until it's more safe for them on campus.
+On Sunday, Elie Buechler, a rabbi for the Orthodox Union's Jewish Learning Initiative at Columbia, sent a WhatsApp message to nearly 300 Jewish students recommending they go home until it's safer for them on campus.

 The latest developments came ahead of the Monday evening start of the Jewish holiday of Passover.